The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 This is an all-time greatest hit.

-Leslie Stahl says, So what happens?
+Leslie Stahl says, so what happens?

-Had you waterboarded here?
+Had you waterboarded him?

 Did he recycle?

-Did you recycle at Club was he recycling?
+Did you recycle at club?

 Did he fall apart?